digitalrebar/doc/workloads/kubernetes/README.rst

   * ``--kubernetes-opencontrail-private-subnet=<CIDRIP>`` Private network space for opencontrail
   * ``--kubernetes-opencontrail-public-subnet=<CIDRIP>`` Public network space for opencontrail

-  Note: When using OpenContrail, the script will create additional nodes to handle the needed gateway services.
+  **Note**: When using OpenContrail, the script will create additional nodes to handle the needed gateway services.